 \subsubsection{Thread Pinning}

-The Ascylib general installation enables thread pinning as a default setting.
+The Ascylib general installation enables thread pinning by default.
 With further investigation, we found that built-in thread pinning settings were under utilizing the 256 available cores during experimentation.
-Ascylib captures the underlying core and NUMA node count at compile time.
-We updated build settings to ensure the correct NUMA nodes and cores were detected.
-The Ascylib build displays a message that the correct number of cores have been detected, however, we found the Ascylib throughput results in figure \ref{install_compare} were based on under 50\% core utilization.
+Ascylib captures the underlying core and NUMA node count at compile time; we updated build settings to ensure the correct number of cores were detected.
+Although the Ascylib build displays that the correct number of cores have been detected, we found the Ascylib throughput results in Figure \ref{install_compare} were based on under 50\% core utilization.
 The default settings were unable to utilize the full set of cores.
 To remove the underlying thread pinning settings, and disable thread pinning entirely, we recompiled with SET\_CPU=0.
 This adjustment is labelled \texttt{Ascylib1}.
-Results for \texttt{Ascylib1} indicate full core utilization and improve performance in Figures ~\ref{syn_ascy_fixes}(c).
-A user that is unaware about the intricacies of Ascylib's default setting may unknowingly generate misleading results.
+Results for \texttt{Ascylib1} indicate full core utilization and improve performance in Figure \ref{syn_ascy_fixes}(c).
+A user that is unaware of Ascylib's default setting may unknowingly generate misleading results.
 Rather than modifying the three benchmarks to perform identical thread pinning, we disabled thread pinning in all three for consistency.
 This is perhaps not ideal for microbenchmark experiments.
 Recommendations for thread pinning in microbenchmark experiments are discussed further in Section \ref{other_microbenchmark_design}.